reugn/go-quartz/README.md

 	GetJobKeys() []int

 	// GetScheduledJob returns the scheduled job with the specified key.
-	GetScheduledJob(key int) (*ScheduledJob, error)
+	GetScheduledJob(key int) (ScheduledJob, error)

-	// DeleteJob removes the job with the specified key from the Scheduler's execution queue.
+	// DeleteJob removes the job with the specified key from the
+	// scheduler's execution queue.
 	DeleteJob(key int) error

 	// Clear removes all of the scheduled jobs.
-	Clear()
+	Clear() error

-	// Stop shutdowns the scheduler.
-	Stop()

 	// Wait blocks until the scheduler stops running and all jobs
 	// have returned.
 Wait will return when the context passed to
 	// it has expired.
 Until the context passed to start is
 	// cancelled or Stop is called directly.
 	Wait(context.Context)

+	// Stop shutdowns the scheduler.
+	Stop()
 }
 ```